Knitting and cooking were two activities Mom and I enjoyed doing together. It had been that way since I was a child.

 That’s my bestie cousin, Marion, on the left.
 Her Pumpkin Bread with Chocolate Chip is one of the most popular recipes on Judy’s Chickens.

 Once I finished my cowl, I knit one for my dear friend, Wendy Martin.
 Can I just say here that it is a thrill to see people wearing stuff you make for them?
 Wendy’s cowl was knit with a light worsted weight superwash yarn called “Wild Flowers” by Lichen and Lace.
 I bought it from Mason-Dixon Knitting’s online shop.
 I cast on 40 stitches on size 7 needles.
 The finished fabric was 8″ wide and 52″ long.
 I used a knit 5, purl 5 basketweave pattern.
-This cowl was light enough to be worn as an indoor scarf, as opposed to my bulky, outdoor cowl.
+This cowl was light enough to be worn as an indoor scarf instead of my bulky, outdoor cowl.

-When Thanksgiving vacation rolled around and my sons were home, I knit a “neck warmer” for each of them using yarn from Mom’s stash.
+When Thanksgiving vacation rolled around, and my sons were home, I knit a “neck warmer” for each of them using yarn from Mom’s stash.
 I changed the name from cowl to neck warmer because cowl sounded like a feminine garment.
-I wasn’t sure the boys would like them, but to my surprise, they all wanted one.
-You can imagine my delight when this photo of my son was posted on Instagram the day after he returned to school — he wore his neck warmer to work!
+I wasn’t sure the boys would like them, but they all wanted one, to my surprise.
+You can imagine my delight when this photo of my son was posted on his Instagram the day after returning to school — he wore his neck warmer to work!
 He liked it.
 He really liked it.

 I Got Into It & It Got Into Me

-To make knitting so many neck warmers creatively challenging I made a rule: I had to use at least two strands of different yarns twisted together for each neck warmer.
+To make knitting so many neck warmers creatively challenging, I made a rule: I had to use at least two strands of different yarns twisted together for each neck warmer.
 This was because Mom had so much sock and DK weight yarn that needed to be used up.
 But, oh, did it ever make the entire process so much more fun.
 Mom would have loved seeing the results.
-I definitely felt her presence knitting by the Christmas tree in the early morning and evening hours of December.
+I definitely felt her presence knitting by the Christmas tree in December’s early morning and evening hours.

-Because the yarn weights varied, I did a swatch of each intended combination to see how they looked together and to calculate their stitch per inch count (gauge) so I would know how many stitches to cast on.
+Because the yarn weights varied, I did a swatch of each intended combination to see how they looked together and to calculate their stitch per inch count (gauge) to know how many stitches to cast on.
 The count had to be a multiple of four for the basketweave pattern to work.
-All of the scarves were knit on size 10½ needles with a cast on of anywhere from 20-36 stitches depending on the thickness of the strands.
-My goal was a finished product that was somewhere between 6½ and 7½ inches wide with a somewhat stiff texture.
+All of the scarves were knit on size 10½ needles with a cast on of anywhere from 20-36 stitches, depending on the thickness of the strands.
+My goal was a finished product somewhere between 6½ and 7½ inches wide with a somewhat stiff texture.
 I didn’t want the neck warmers to be floppy.
-The length was 21 to 23 inches depending on when the ball of yarn ran out.
+The length was 21 to 23 inches, depending on when the ball of yarn ran out.
 For the children’s sizes, I made them 6″ wide by 18″ long.